Article

 Many taxis in the port of Veracruz have adopted this common Tuscan.

-The mortuary section can also be highly unique.
+The Mexican mortuary section can also be highly unique.
 Here are examples of 19th century gravestones from Cholula, Puebla.
 I noted the variety of Tuscan styles, with their highly figured terminals and, as was customary in the 19th century, each line of text in a different style.

 The initials were always very elaborate, and the genre hardly refers to other uses, editorial or bookish, they are quite unique.